 High-risk, unborn babies require extra care from a maternal-fetal specialist, also known as a perinatologist.
-At Overland Park Regional Medical Center, our expert perinatologists and obstetrician-gynecologists (OB/GYNs) work together to provide focused maternal-fetal and prenatal care.
-We offer specialized tests, monitoring and advanced fetal surgical procedures to keep mother and baby as healthy as possible.
+At the Fetal Heath Center at Overland Park Regional Medical Center, our experts offer specialized tests, monitoring and advanced fetal surgical procedures to keep mother and baby as healthy as possible.

 Comprehensive maternal-fetal care

-As part of our commitment to high-quality women's care and labor and delivery services, the maternal-fetal care program at Overland Park Regional Medical Center provides hope and expert care to families with high-risk, unborn babies in the Kansas City region.
+As part of our commitment to high-quality women’s care and labor and delivery services, the Fetal Health Center at Overland Park Regional Medical Center provides hope and expert care to families with high-risk, unborn babies in the Kansas City region.
 Certain factors, such as age and health conditions, may cause a woman to have a high-risk pregnancy.
 However, mothers who have pregnancies with little to no complications may still require maternal-fetal care.
-This is because the mother's health doesn't always mirror her child's health in the womb.
+This is because the mother’s health doesn't always mirror her child's health in the womb.

 The specialists in our maternal-fetal program treat a wide range of conditions, including: